nruth/show_me_the_cookies/README.md

 Some helpers for poking around at your Capybara driven browser's cookies in integration tests.

+Supports Capybara's bundled drivers (rack-test, Selenium Webdriver), and adapters for other drivers may be added (at time of writing Akephalos is also available).

 ## API

       # puts a string summary of the cookie